jferas/WebScopeSpeaker/README.md

 A Crystal / Kemal web application that communicates with Periscope chat servers via websockets to receive messages and uses the ResponsiveVoice javascript text-to-speech library to speak those messages.

-The Crystal/Kemal server acts a proxy between a simple web client in a browser and the Periscope chat server, maintaining a separate browser-to-chat-server mapping for web client.
+The Crystal/Kemal server acts a proxy between a simple web client in a browser and the Periscope chat server, maintaining a separate browser-to-chat-server mapping for each web client.

-This is essentially a web app version of the ScopeSpeaker Android app found at https://github.com/jferas/ScopeSpeaker/ and hasbeen a learning experience to learn Crystal and its Kemal web framework.
+This is essentially a web app version of the ScopeSpeaker Android app found at https://github.com/jferas/ScopeSpeaker/ and has been a learning experience to learn Crystal and its Kemal web framework.

 ## Installation